Landlord’s Gas Safety Duty to Ensure Installations are Safe

 Ensure that all appliances meet the general regulation requirements, in particular in bedrooms and bathrooms where appliances must be of the room-sealed type or have a safety valve incorporated.

-Ensure that all water heaters have fail safe thermostats fitted.
+Ensure that all water heaters have to fail-safe thermostats fitted.

 Ensure that tenants have emergency instructions and ready access to the gas meter and the gas cut-off valve.